 let’s talk : EARLY OCCUPANCY AGREEMENTS

 LTRE is almost ALWAYS real time.
 So here is what is going on in real life.
-We have a SFR under contract up in Binghamton that we are looking to renovate and rent out.
+We have a SFR under contract up in NY that we are looking to renovate and rent out.
 Closing was supposed to happen over a week ago and still has not but we NEED to get started on the renovations for an upcoming lease SO we negotiated a pre-occupancy agreement.
 To be honest, this was my first one and I felt a bit nervous about it BUT we are in a bind.
 So let’s talk about them.

 So, as we do, let’s talk Real Estate, let’s talk PRE-OCCUPANCY AGREEMENTS…